Why play Anvilstrike?

 - Use on Evocators or Longstrikes when you know your opponent wants to focus your key units to punish them a bit more for doing so

-Remove range threats so that your Longstrikes live longer.
+Remove ranged threats so that your Longstrikes have free range over the table.

-Control your opponents hard hitting melee units with your birds, the longer you can keep them from hitting your key units the better.
+Control your opponents hard hitting melee units with your birds and liberators, the longer you can keep them from hitting your key units the better.

 As a rule of thumb you don’t have to rush at the objectives turn 1 and 2, you basically can win if you can hold more objectives 3 out of 5 turns.
 Dont risk losing Evocators and Longstrikes early just to score some points.